Workplace Grievance & What it can do to your business A situation that triggers a crisis at work could be...

 An employee referral program is practical proof of your trust in your employees.
 Through this recruitment strategy, you’re telling them: “I’m sure you will refer qualified people.”
 This lets the employees feel valued and unleash their potential to deliver the best possible to meet their high morale.

-On the other hand, newly referred employees will get engaged in the work environment from day 1 as they actually know at least one person in the business, which makes them adapt quickly.
+On the other hand, newly referred employees will get engaged in the work environment from day 1 as they know at least one person in the business, which makes them adapt quickly.

 Improving the Cultural Fit of New Hires